espocrm/documentation/docs/user-guide/activities-and-calendar.md

 There is the ability to send **invitation emails** to attendees by clicking the button in the top-right corner.
 Attendees will be able to set their acceptance status by clicking on a corresponding link in the email.
 The template for invitation emails can be changed at Administration > Template Manager > Invitation.

-For events with the *Not Held* status, it's possible to send cancellation emails from the top-right menu (as of v7.3).
+When an event has status *Not Held*, it's possible to send a cancellation email to attendees.
+It can be done from the top-right menu on the Meeting (or Call) detail view.

 ### Reminders